regen-donedev/StackOrBolt/README.md

 Towers are glued persistently and regarded as one single piece.
 When a tower reaches the opposite side of the board, its vertical movement is reversed (it begins moving backward).
-If the tower reaches that end of the board again, you have successfully secured it and it will be removed from the board.
+If the tower reaches that end of the board again **- the safety zone -**, you have successfully secured it and it will be removed from the board.

 <img src="./images/intro3.png" height="200"/>